 Genuinely understanding an engineer, or anyone, results from listening with empathy and requires a lot of work.
 Sometimes, it becomes difficult because the person is unaware of what they really need.
 They want something, but they actually need something else.
 The need often differs from the want.
 This mismatch is the difficulty of developing empathy.

 For example, imagine an engineer who wants to work on a specific project.
 If the skill set matches with requirements, the non-empathetic leader assigns the person to the project.
 After a while, the engineer begins to have significant problems with the project.
 The manager starts to think that the engineer is the problem.
 As a manager, they did what the engineer asked for: assigned them to the project.
-However, the problem is not on the engineer but on the manager.
-Yes, the engineer said they wanted to work on a project and the manager assumed this was what they needed, but, instead, they either needed recognition, or a new challenge, or less stress, or to prove themselves.
+However, the problem is not on the engineer but the manager.
+Yes, the engineer said they wanted to work on a project and the manager assumed this is what they needed, but, instead, they either needed recognition, or a new challenge, or less stress, or to prove themselves.
 It's rare that what a person asks for is the same as what they really need.

 Assuming rarely works; assuming without empathy never works